stephanmax/website/src/writing/2022-04-13-the-purpose-of-this-website.md

 Before we get back to the topic of inspiration and *the* category of personal websites that triggers those wonderful serendipitous thoughts and sparks deep curiosity like no other, I want to give a quick shout-out to a rare, but no less awesome species: The micro blog!
 I immensely enjoy getting lost in the timelines of [Pat Dryburgh](https://patdryburgh.com/) or [Manton Reece](https://www.manton.org/) (driving force behind the [micro.blog platform](https://micro.blog/)), to name two examples.
 There is something soothing about people sharing their actions, thoughts, and experiences in an immediate and unfiltered manner.

 For me, the sixth and final reason to have a personal website is my favorite: To have a personal playground!
+After beating around the bushes for several paragraphs I need to throw it out there:

+**How freakin’ cool is having your own corner on the internet?**

-After beating around the bushes for several paragraphs I need to throw it out there: **HOW FREAKIN’ COOL IS IT TO HAVE YOUR OWN CORNER ON THE INTERNET?** It gives you the power to exercise your right to free speech, it enables you to present yourself to the world the way *you* choose, you can use it as a platform to practice your craft (writing, coding, graphic design, photography, …), it is your permanent home on the biggest manmade network in existence.
+It gives you the power to exercise your right to free speech, it enables you to present yourself to the world the way *you* choose, you can use it as a platform to practice your craft (writing, coding, graphic design, photography, …), it is your permanent home on the biggest manmade network in existence.
 I have countless examples that showcase how people tailored their personal website to a wonderful extension of their personality: [Charlie Owen](https://sonniesedge.co.uk/), [Cheapskate](https://cheapskatesguide.org), [Tim Holman](https://tholman.com/), [Justin Jackson](https://justinjackson.ca/).

 All these websites make up what some call the 90s web, the non-mainstream web, the indie web—and I am part of it since October 14, 2013.
 But why am I not happy?